Dental Health and Dentures

 Will Dentures Make Me Look Different?

-Dentures are made to closely resemble your natural teeth so there should be no noticeable change in appearance.
+Dentures are made to closely resemble your natural teeth so there should be only a small noticeable change in appearance.
 In fact, dentures may even improve your smile and fill out your facial appearance.

 Will Eating With New Dentures Be Difficult?

 Eating with new dentures will take a little practice and may be uncomfortable for some wearers for a few weeks.
 To get used to the new denture, start with soft foods cut into small pieces.
 Chew slowly using both sides of your mouth.
 As you get used to new dentures, add other foods until you return to a normal diet.
 Be cautious with hot or hard foods and sharp-edged bones or shells.
 And, avoid foods that are extremely sticky or hard.
-You may want to avoid chewing gum while you adjust to the denture.
+You should also avoid chewing gum while you wear the denture.
 Also, don't use toothpicks while wearing dentures.